socks5-sniffer/socks5-sniffer/README.md

 **socks5-sniffer/socks5-sniffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-# 🏗️ After the military and construction bet me up, I am hanging my tool belt up for some lumbar support and a cool coffee mug.
+# 🏗️ After the military and construction beat me up, I am hanging my tool belt up for some lumbar support and a cool coffee mug.

 Newly budding dveloper with an interest in security.
 I started out curious on how passwords were salted/ hashed and...well I kept reading.